 Emphasis is placed on practicing the language in a wide variety of contexts and engaging in authentic conversations inside and outside of the classroom environment during field trips.
 You will also have the opportunity to practice ASL interpretation using scenes from a wide range of films, allowing for a thorough review of commonly used language.
-At this level, you will take turns interpreting for your teacher at school-wide events, providing invaluable real life interpretation practice.
+At this level, you will take turns interpreting for your teacher at school-wide events, providing invaluable real-life interpretation practice.
 This is an advanced level class during which ASL will be used exclusively.

 During this introductory course, you will develop the ability to recognize and use basic vocabulary to communicate and express your ideas in French.
-You will work toward mastering the present tense and using it in relation to a variety of themes including family, school life and personal preferences.
-You will have the opportunity to research various cultural aspects of daily life in many of the 40+ francophone countries and will carry out an in-depth study of the French-speaking country of their choice.
+You will work toward mastering the present tense and using it in relation to a variety of themes including family, school life, and personal preferences.
+You will have the opportunity to research various cultural aspects of daily life in many of the 40+ francophone countries and will carry out an in-depth study of the French-speaking country of your choice.

-French is introduced to the classroom on day one and by the end of the year, instruction is approximately 50% in French.
-The Promenades textbook provides structure for the course, though a variety of authentic, supplemental materials will be used as well.
+French is introduced to the classroom on day one, and by the end of the year, instruction is approximately 50% in French.
+The Promenades text provides structure for the course, though a variety of authentic, supplemental materials will be used as well.
 Lastly, a significant portion of this class will focus on language-learning strategies i.e., learning how to learn a language.

-As a student in French 2, you will continue to develop four skills -- listening, speaking, reading, and writing using a communicative method which emphasizes the ability to use French for authentic purposes.
-You will work toward mastering the primary past tenses and future tense in this lower intermediate class.
-A deeper understanding of the French-speaking world is promoted through the use of culturally rich, authentic materials and comparisons with their own lives and experiences.
+As a student in French 2, you will continue to develop four skills-listening, speaking, reading, and writing-using a communicative method which emphasizes the ability to use French for authentic purposes.
+You will work toward mastering the primary past tenses and object pronouns in this lower intermediate class.
+A deeper understanding of the French-speaking world is promoted through the use of culturally rich, authentic materials and comparisons with your own life and experiences.

-For example, you will cook and compare foodways and cultural traditions in France and the United States.
-You will use a number of resources, including the Promenades on-line textbook, Antoine de Saint Exupéry's novel, 'The Little Prince,' authentic sources from the Internet, and supplementary materials created by the teacher.
-As your final project, you will use the online platform BookCreator to write your own chapter of The Little Prince, drawing inspiration from material in the novel.
+As a primary example, you will cook and compare foodways and cultural traditions in France and the United States.
+You will use a number of resources, including the Promenades text as well as authentic texts such as Antoine de Saint Exupéry's novel The Little Prince, authentic sources from the Internet, and supplementary materials created by the teacher.
+For your final project, you will create an independent project and presentation that reflects your learning through the year, drawing inspiration from material and themes explored particularly during the spring semester.
 The class is taught in both French and English.

 This upper-intermediate course provides an in-depth review of grammar and vocabulary previously studied and introduces advanced language forms such as the past perfect tense and conditional mood.
-The theme of story-telling is embedded throughout this course during which you will read and discuss a variety of literary texts, as well as write your own stories in a variety of formats (comic books, picture books, blogs, video confessionals).
+The theme of storytelling is embedded throughout this course during which you will read and discuss a variety of literary texts, as well as write your own stories in a variety of formats (comic books, picture books, blogs, videos).

 In addition, speaking skills are developed through a series of storytelling activities and oral presentations.
-A textbook, T'es branché, is used for some grammar practice and additional activities.
+A textbook, T'es branché 3, is used for some grammar practice and additional activities.
 However, the majority of resources used are authentic materials.
 French is the primary language of instruction and English is used only for clarification purposes.